 - a) Schedules A1 and A2 identify a number of areas that may be good candidates for residential intensification.
-This does not preclude consideration elsewhere in the Urban Living Area provided these sites abut arterial or collector roads or are located on a local road on a site that is no further than 100 metres from an intersection with a collector or arterial road; - ✓ The subject lands are not identified symbolically as a 'Potential Intensification Area' according to Schedule 'A1'.
-They are located just over 50 metres from Church Street, being the closest collector road. - b) Intensification and redevelopment proposals are encouraged to achieve a unit density and housing type that is in keeping with the character of the neighbourhood density; - ✓ The neighbourhood is predominantly single detached dwellings and the severance would yield one new single detached dwelling on a deep lot. - c) Residential intensification and redevelopment proposals located on lands which abut local roads shall maintain the unit density and unit type of the surrounding neighbourhood, but may through a Zoning By-law Amendment, increase the unit density by up to 25% of the existing gross density of lands located within 300 metres of the site, provided the resultant development will be characterized by quality design and landscaping, suitable building setbacks, and further that parking areas and traffic movements will not negatively impact the surrounding neighbourhood from the perspectives of safety or neighbourhood character; - ✓ The proposed zoning (minor variances A1-A2/2020P) both seek to legalize the RV1 zone lot frontage and/or lot area deficiencies. - ✓ There are no traffic and parking issues anticipated with this lot creation.
+This does not preclude consideration elsewhere in the Urban Living Area provided these sites abut arterial or collector roads or are located on a local road on a site that is no further than 100 metres from an intersection with a collector or arterial road; - ✓ The subject lands front Pelham Street which is a designated arterial road. - b) Intensification and redevelopment proposals are encouraged to achieve a unit density and housing type that is in keeping with the character of the neighbourhood density; - ✓ The neighbourhood is predominantly single detached dwellings with some low-rise apartments, and commercial type uses.
+The proposed severance would yield one new single detached dwelling. - c) Residential intensification and redevelopment proposals located on lands which abut local roads shall maintain the unit density and unit type of the surrounding neighbourhood, but may through a Zoning By-law Amendment, increase the unit density by up to 25% of the existing gross density of lands located within 300 metres of the site, provided the resultant development will be characterized by quality design and landscaping, suitable building setbacks, and further that parking areas and traffic movements will not negatively impact the surrounding neighbourhood from the perspectives of safety or neighbourhood character; - ✓ Not applicable as the lands flank an arterial road. - d) Notwithstanding items (b) and (c), the creation of new freehold infill lots through the consent process, for ground-oriented detached dwellings, may be permitted provided the proposed lot and unit type is similar to and compatible with the established character of the street or neighbourhood where it is proposed.
+The Zoning By-law shall establish minimum lot area and frontages and minimum and/or maximum densities which are considered appropriate within the Urban Living Area designation; - ✓ The proposed use is similar to, and compatible with the immediate neighbourhood, that is being a single detached dwelling. - ✓ The R1 zone does not stipulate a maximum density but does have default minimum lot frontage and minimum lot area requirements.
+The proposed lot and retained lot comply with the Zoning By-law. - ✓ Low density residential development within an existing low density residential neighbourhood is a compatible level of density as discussed in subsection b) above.

-- d) Notwithstanding items (b) and (c), the creation of new freehold infill lots through the consent process, for ground-oriented detached dwellings, may be permitted provided the proposed lot and unit type is similar to and compatible with the established character of the street or neighbourhood where it is proposed.
-The Zoning By-law shall establish minimum lot area and frontages and minimum and/or maximum densities which are considered appropriate within the Urban Living Area designation; - ✓ The proposed use is very similar to the surround neighbourhood, which consists of single detached, semi-detached and apartment dwellings. - ✓ The RV1 zone does not stipulate a maximum density but does have default minimum lot frontage and minimum lot area requirements.
-Concurrent minor variance applications have been filed seeking relief from both of these performance standards of the RV1 zone. - ✓ Low density residential development within an existing low density residential neighbourhood is a compatible level of density. - e) The creation of accessory apartments and in-law suites within residential neighbourhoods is considered to be an appropriate form of residential intensification. - ✓ The current RV1 zoning does not permit second dwelling units nor has the applicant submitted a rezoning application requesting the additional permitted use.
+- e) The creation of accessory apartments and in-law suites within residential neighbourhoods is considered to be an appropriate form of residential intensification. - ✓ The current R1 zoning does not permit second dwelling units nor has the applicant submitted a rezoning application requesting the additional permitted use.